 Philodendron belongs to the family Araceae and is the second-largest member of the family.
 Philodendron is broadly divided into two types, which are Upright philodendron and Climbing or Vining Philodendron.
 It’s a beautiful houseplant that can aesthetically enhance the beauty of both the home and office.
-Also, it’s enlisted in the list of NASA clean air study which means that plants of philodendron varieties remove pollutants from the surrounding air.
+Also, it’s enlisted in the list of NASA clean air study which means that Philodendron removes pollutants from the surrounding air.

 There are around 450 varieties of philodendron, so it can be a tough call to select one that’s right for you!
 We enlist below some of the Best Philodendron varieties based on philodendron types so that you can make an informed decision while choosing the right Philodendron cultivar and Philodendron plant types!

 Philodendron Climbing Varieties

 As the name suggests, this philodendron plant type includes vining varieties and needs a support structure or stake for support.
 Climbing types are the most common philodendron, and you can train them around poles, windows, or even done the side of the curtains.
 Here are our best picks for climbing philodendron varieties.

 It’s the most common philodendron cultivar and gets the name heartleaf as the leaves are shaped like hearts.
 As it’s a trailing plant, it looks stunning when allowed to fall from the windows, container, or hanging baskets.
 As it grows to around 4-6 feet in length, you can easily train it on a pole or stake.

 Scientific Name: Philodendron scandens

 This philodendron produces heart-shaped dark green leaves and works as both a vining and climbing plant.
 It also goes by the name sweetheart plant and, similar to most philodendron cultivars, does well in low lighting conditions.